pihomeserver/Kupiki-Hotspot-Script/README.md

 Once the script is executed, you will get :
 - A Wifi hotspot using the integrated wifi chipset
-- A captive portal based on coovachilli
+- A custom captive portal based on coovachilli
+    - The portal is served by the high performance web server Nginx
+    - The design of the portal can be easily modified for anyone who has knowledge in HTML and Javascript
 - An authentication process based on freeRadius
-- An interface for freeRadius based on daloRadius
+- An interface for freeRadius management
+    - daloRadius is installed by default, served by Nginx web server
+    - A full management of the hotspot, with batch for user creation, vouchers, NAS, etc.

 Requirements
 ============